A Receding Horizon Approach for Simultaneous Active Learning and Control using Gaussian Processes: Simulation

 \subsubsection{Offline learning}

-Assume that a large area without obstacles is available for experiments, \ie the vehicle can move freely in the experimental space.
-We design an experiment in the learning phase to obtain an optimal dataset for training the GP dynamics prior to the race.
-This procedure is also referred to as \emph{Optimal Experiment Design} (OED).
-Therefore, this simulation is similar to the problem setup in \cite{buisson2020actively}.
-In this scenario, only the active learning term is included in the objective function of the OED problem while the control objective $J$ is removed, \ie $\mathbf{Q} = \mathbf{R} = \mathbf{0}$.
-Note that the constraints \eqref{eq:ex-gpmpc:safety-cons} on the locations are simplified to bound constraints on $x$ and $y$, $x_{\mathrm{min}} \le x_{k+1} \le x_{\mathrm{max}}$ and $y_{\mathrm{min}} \le y_{k+1} \le y_{\mathrm{max}}$, for all $k \in \III_t$, to ensure that the car lies within the experimental space.
+Assume that a large area without obstacles is available for experiments.
+We design an experiment to obtain an optimal dataset for training the GP dynamics prior to the race.
+This procedure is also referred to as \emph{Optimal Experiment Design} (OED) \cite{buisson2020actively}.
+In the OED problem, only the active learning term is included in the objective function while the control objective $J$ is removed.
+The constraints \eqref{eq:ex-gpmpc:safety-cons} are simplified to bound constraints on $x$ and $y$ to ensure that the car lies within the experimental space.

-We compare the optimal experiment design using RHALC with a randomized experiment design where random control input signals that satisfy all the input constraints are applied to the system.
-In the optimal experiment design, three simple GP models with 25 initial data points are utilized, then the RHALC problem is applied in 50 time steps to collect new data points, \ie final GP models with 75 data observations are obtained from this optimal experiment.
-The models learned from experimental data are used to perform a reference tracking control task in the racing phase.
-The receding horizon reference tracking problem can be derived by removing the active learning term in \eqref{eq:ex-gpmpc}, \ie $\gamma = 0$.
-Note that contrary to the receding horizon active learning problem, the receding horizon reference tracking problem is not computationally intractable given the learned GP models with small training datasets and thus can be solved in real-time by nonlinear programming solvers (\eg Ipopt \cite{wachter2006implementation}).
-However, in this simulation, the SCP algorithm is utilized to solve the problem.
+We compare the optimal experiment design using RHALC with a randomized experiment design where random control inputs that satisfy all the input constraints are applied to the system.
+In the optimal experiment design, three simple GP models with 25 initial data points are utilized, then the RHALC problem is applied in 50 time steps to collect new data points.
+The models learned from experimental data are used to perform a reference tracking control task.
+The receding horizon reference tracking problem can be derived by removing the active learning term in \eqref{eq:ex-gpmpc}.